djpasseyjr/ChaosReservoir/HyperParameterOpt/GenerateExperiments/README.md

 This directory contains the code for generating experiments. <br>

 # File naming style guide
-In order to make each file bash and experiment.py file unique, the following file naming style guide is proposed. <br>
+In order to make each experiment.py file unique, the following file naming style guide is proposed. <br>

 The final paragraph describes the importance of file naming uniqueness. <br>